Group Course for Beginners

 Back to top

-Purchasing this course or course + instrumemt as a gift?
-Go to Enrolment & Booking Form Downloads for a Gift Certificate Booking Form.
+Purchasing this course or course + instrument as a gift?
+Please complete a Gift Certificate Booking Form.

 Located in Dublin city centre, Waltons New School of Music is a comprehensive music centre, combining music tuition of the highest standard with innovative approaches to music education.
 The New School offers tuition in the broadest range of instruments and subjects of any music school in Ireland, for students of all ages, levels and abilities.